Making Use of Digital ResearchApply Now

 Study online for a recognised qualification in Digital Research

-This Postgraduate Certificate is aimed at commissioners, coordinators and users of digital research in business, policy-making and the third sector, including digital marketing and analytical services officers.
-The PGCert comprises a suite of courses that together provide the critical understanding and skills needed to make best use of digital research findings, with a particular focus on social media research, web 2.0 data and their synergies with publicly available ‘open’ administrative datasets.
-Based on the latest research into the social and economic influences on how digital research is being developed and used, this PGCert is designed both for novices and for more experienced professionals who need to maintain a critical appreciation of the fast moving field of digital research.
+The Certificate comprises a suite of courses that together provide the critical understanding and skills needed to make best use of digital research findings, with a particular focus on social media research, web 2.0 data and their synergies with publicly available ‘open’ administrative datasets.
+Based on the latest research into the social and economic influences on how digital research is being developed and used, this Certificate is designed for those looking to maintain a critical appreciation of the fast moving field of digital research.

-"I've seen too many organisations give up on finding answers in complex data; this is the first award-bearing programme that helps people without a data science background to transform their ability to share information and make it easily accessible."
+"I've seen too many organisations give up on finding answers in complex data; this programme helps people without a data science background to transform their ability to share information and make it easily accessible."
 Duncan Chapple, Managing Director, Kea Company.

-By offering a critical overview of digital research applications in different fields (user analytics, influence marketing and institutional reputation management), the PGCert will introduce students to a career in marketing and design as well as policy making.
+This Postgraduate Certificate offers a critical overview of digital research applications in different fields (user analytics, influence marketing and institutional reputation management), and opens up potential career paths in the digital sector across areas such as marketing and policy-making.

-Although each course is a self-contained learning experience, the Certificate is designed as a carefully thought-through progression from practical skills to a more critical understanding, through a comprehensive overview of available applications of digital research.
+Although each course is a self-contained learning experience, the Certificate is designed as a progression of practical skills to a more critical understanding, through a comprehensive overview of available applications of digital research.
 The six courses are:

 - Managing Digital Influence